magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 <ins>Expected results</ins>:

-The upgrade from version 2.4.4 to 2.4.4-p1 results with the correct packages (modules) for version 2.4.4-p1.
+The upgrade from version 2.4.4 to 2.4.4-p1 results in the correct packages (modules) for version 2.4.4-p1.

 <ins>Actual results</ins>:

-During the upgrade from version 2.4.4 to 2.4.4-p1, these packages' (modules') versions downgrade, but these messages can be ignored and functionality is not affected.
+During the upgrade from version 2.4.4 to 2.4.4-p1, these packages' (modules') versions downgrade, but these messages can be ignored, and functionality is not affected.

 ### Scenario 2